stymwg/Project1/README.md

 ##General Info - Hybrid

 Hybrid scripts assemble both short and long-read data into complete assemblies.
 Our hybrid assemblies for samples one and five can be found in the Hybrid branch.
-The script used to produce this hybrid assembly is called hybrid_S5.sh.
+The scripts used to produce these hybrid assemblies are called hybrid_SX.sh.
+QC FOR HYBRIDs enter text here

 ##General Info - Master